-1. to the holders of the tranche A-1 Bonds, until the principal balance of that tranche has been reduced to zero, and
+- 1. to the holders of the tranche A-1 Bonds, until the principal balance of that tranche has been reduced to zero, - 2. to the holders of the tranche A-2 Bonds, until the principal balance of that tranche has been reduced to zero, and

-2. to the holders of the tranche A-2 Bonds, until the principal balance of that tranche has been reduced to zero.
+3. to the holders of the tranche A-3 Bonds, until the principal balance of that tranche has been reduced to zero.